mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 (current group members), should be able to read any message sent to the group, even in the context of an active adversary as described in the threat model.

-Message Integrity and Authentication mean that an honest client should only accept a message if it was sent by a group member.
+Message Integrity and Authentication mean that an honest Client should only accept a message if it was sent by a group member and that one Client must not be able to send a message which other Clients accept as being from another Client.

 A corollary to that statement is that AS and DS can't read the content of messages sent between Members as they are not Members of the Group.
-It is expected from MLS to optionnally provide additional protections regarding traffic analysis techniques to reduce the ability of adversaries or a compromised member of the messaging system to deduce the content of the messages depending on (for example) their size.
+It is expected from MLS to optionally provide additional protections regarding traffic analysis techniques to reduce the ability of adversaries or a compromised member of the messaging system to deduce the content of the messages depending on (for example) their size.
 One of these protection is